Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Experiments

 \subsection{Empirical distribution}

-We now turn to evaluate our method on real-world datasets, FFHQ $256 \times 256$ \cite{karras2019stylegan} and ImageNet $256 \times 256$ \cite{deng2009imagenet}, using the DPS framework.
-In order to derive the spectral recommendations, we fit a Gaussian distribution for each dataset by estimating its mean and covariance and then solve the optimization problem in \eqref{eq:optimization_problem_many_realizations}.
-This approach incorporates the probabilistic properties of the degraded measurements, whereas the formulation in \eqref{eq:optimization_problem_specific_realization} is solved independently per observation and discussed separately.
-The estimation details are provided Appendix~\ref{sec:appendix_estimating_covarince}.
+We turn to evaluate our method on real-world datasets, including FFHQ $256 \!\times\!
+256$ \cite{karras2019stylegan}, ImageNet $256\! \times\!
+256$ \cite{deng2009imagenet} and fastMRI \cite{zbontar2018fastmri, knoll2020fastmri}, a single-coil knee magnetic resonance imaging (MRI) dataset centered and cropped to a spatial size of $320\!\times\!320$.
+In order to derive the spectral recommendations, we fit a Gaussian distribution to each dataset by estimating the corresponding mean and shift-invariant covariance matrix (see Appendix~\ref{sec:appendix_estimating_covarince}).

-Figure \ref{fig:Comparison_DPS_and_Spectral_steps} shows the spectral weights obtained for the FFHQ dataset under LPF degradation with $\mathcal{V}=0.1$ and $\sigma_y=0.1$, across different diffusion step counts.
-For comparison, we also include the weighting heuristics used by DPS, averaged over $100$ syntheses, with variability indicated.
-Interestingly, the optimization reveals different weight structures with guidance values that increase over diffusion steps.
-While the DPS weights remain small, the spectral recommendations tend to place greater emphasis on the observations, suggesting a different balance between prior information and likelihood.
-Additional examples, including spectral recommendations for ImageNet, are provided in Appendix~\ref{sec:Prior_comparison_results}.
+We begin by solving the optimization problem in \eqref{eq:optimization_problem_many_realizations} within the DPS framework.
+Figure \ref{fig:Comparison_DPS_and_Spectral_steps} shows the spectral weights obtained for the FFHQ dataset under LPF degradation with $\mathcal{V}\!=\!0.1$ and $\sigma_y=0.1$, across different diffusion step counts.
+For comparison, we also include the DPS heuristic weights, averaged over $100$ syntheses, with variability indicated.
+Interestingly, the optimization reveals a markedly different weighting structure, with guidance values increasing over the reverse diffusion process.
+While the heuristic weights remain consistently small, the spectral recommendations place greater emphasis on the observations, suggesting a different balance between prior information and the likelihood term.
+Spectral recommendations and analogous analyses for the projection-based DiffPIR sampler and $\Pi\text{GDM}$, along with additional ImageNet results, are provided in Appendix~\ref{sec:Prior_comparison_results}.

+As an additional degradation setting, we consider accelerated MRI acquisition for the fastMRI dataset, using the horizontal frequency subsampling protocol introduced in~\cite{jalal2021robust}.
+Since obtaining full Fourier measurements in MRI is time-consuming and expensive, this setting constitutes a highly relevant and challenging inverse problem that has attracted considerable research attention~\cite{weiss2019pilot, wang2022one, han2019k}.
+Additional details are provided in Appendix~\ref{sec:fastMRI_DPS}.

-We next examine the spectral recommendations during inference.
-Since the optimal prior denoiser is not available in practice, we used pretrained models from~\cite{chung2022diffusion} for both datasets, which introduces approximation error.
-To maintain consistency with the denoiser training, we employ the DDIM formulation with a linear noise schedule.
+We further examine the spectral recommendations during inference, evaluating their generalization to real-world datasets beyond the Gaussian setting.
+Since the optimal prior denoiser~\eqref{eq:optimal_denoiser_prior} is unavailable in these settings, neural denoisers are employed instead, introducing approximation error.
+For the FFHQ and ImageNet datasets, we use the pretrained models from~\cite{chung2022diffusion}, while for fastMRI we train a similar U-Net \cite{ronneberger2015u} architecture with adaptations to the MRI setting (see Appendix~\ref{sec:fastMRI_DPS}).